kytos/documentation/tutorials/napps/create_looping_napp.rst

 .. code-block:: bash

-  $ sudo kytos napps install tutorial02/loopnapp
+  $ kytos napps install tutorial02/loopnapp

 ..
 NOTE:: This will try to get this napp from your current directory, then install it into your system.
 This napp it will also be enable.